-Mr. Hallen serves as the CEO of Pronghorn Logistics, an oilfield service provider focused on frac sand sourcing, logistics, and wellsite management he co-founded in 2017.
-Mr. Hallen joins Pronghorn from RockPile Energy Services, a completions-focused oilfield service provider acquired by the Keane Group (NYSE:FRAC).
+Mr. Hallen, co-founded Pronghorn Logistics along with Stephen White.
+Mr. Hallen joins Pronghorn from RockPile Energy Services, a leading oilfield services provider acquired by the Keane Group (NYSE:FRAC).
 At RockPile, Mr. Hallen served as Director of Corporate Development, focused on mergers & acquisitions, corporate strategy, capital structuring, and firm growth initiatives.
-Prior to RockPile, Mr. Hallen worked as a management consultant focused on upstream oil and gas for Booz & Company, a premier global management consultancy acquired by PWC in 2014.
+Prior to RockPile, Mr. Hallen worked as a management consultant for Booz & Company, a premier global management consultancy acquired by PWC in 2014.
 As a key member of the firm’s global oil and gas team, Mr. Hallen’s advised clients across the oil and gas value chain on a wide range of topics including strategy development, performance transformation, portfolio management, and M&A strategy and execution.
-Mr. Hallen holds an MBA from the University of Texas at Austin and a Bachelor of Science and a Bachelor of Arts from California Polytechnic State University – San Luis Obispo.
+Mr. Hallen holds an MBA from the University of Texas and a Bachelor of Science and a Bachelor of Arts from California Polytechnic State University – San Luis Obispo.
 He has also completed the Petroleum Super School Certificate Program at the Colorado School of Mines.

 Mark Houser began serving as the Chief Executive Officer of University Lands in March 2015.
 A part of the University of Texas System, University Lands manages both the surface and mineral rights to 2.1 million acres in the oil-rich Permian Basin of West Texas.
 Revenue from the development of these lands provides funding for more than twenty education and health institutions across both The University of Texas System and The Texas A&M University System.